-Long-term changes in Puget Sound shrimp abundance
+Climate-associated change in the abundance of shrimp in Puget Sound, USA

-Karl Veggerby1, Chelsea L. Wood1, Tom Quinn1, Mark D. Scheuerell1,2
+Karl Veggerby1, Chelsea L. Wood1, Thomas P. Quinn1, Mark D. Scheuerell1,2

-1: School of Aquatic and Fisheries Sciences, University of Washington, 1122 NE Boat St, Seattle, WA 98105
+1: School of Aquatic and Fishery Sciences, University of Washington, 1122 NE Boat St, Seattle, WA 98105

 2: U.S. Geological Survey Washington Cooperative Fish and Wildlife Research Unit, School of Aquatic and Fisheries Sciences, University of Washington, 1122 NE Boat St, Seattle, WA 98105

-Keywords: pink shrimp, spot shrimp, Crangon, Puget Sound, Washington, El Nino, Pacific Decadal Oscillation, Ocean Conditions, abundance, vertical diel migration
+Keywords: Pink Shrimp, Spot Shrimp, Crangon, Puget Sound, Washington, El Nino, Pacific Decadal Oscillation, ocean conditions, abundance, diel vertical migration

 This draft manuscript is distributed solely for purposes of scientific peer review.
 Its content is deliberative and predecisional, so it must not be disclosed or released by reviewers.
 Because the manuscript has not yet been approved for publication by the U.S. Geological Survey (USGS), it does not represent any official USGS finding or policy.